Unboxed-Software/solana-course/content/solana-nft.md

 Now that we have installed Metaplex, let's configure our Candy Machine.

-Open the `config.json` located in our `metaplex-starter` directory:
+Open the config.json located in our metaplex-starter directory.
+Copy and paste the starter configurations below into config.json:

 ```json
 {